brevzin/cpp_proposals/118x_spaceship/mothership.md

 - [@P1380R1] - extending the floating point customization points for `strong_order` and `weak_order`.

+A significant amount of the wording in this paper is removing equality operators that have now become redundant.
+After [@P1185R2], `==` and `!=` have been tied together at the language level.
+For the simple case where you need two types to have heterogeous equality, it is enough to simply write one `operator==(T, U)` and that will now work for both equality and inequality in both directions.

 # Friendship

 LEWG's unanimous preference was that the new `operator<=>`s be declared as hidden friends.
 It would follow therefore that we would move the `operator==`s to be declared the same way as well, since it would be pretty odd if the two different comparison operators had different semantics.